dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 ## Getting to the OAuth Applications page

-Log into your account and navigate to your account page.
+Log into your account and navigate to your account page by clicking the drop-down in the top right portion of the navbar.

-Once you are there click on the "Applications" link in the left menu.
+Once you are there, click on the "Applications" link in the sidebar.

 ![Applications Link](/files/applications-link.png)